• Skip to main content

 The Last Straw

 We’ve all had days when seemingly small stressors cause big feelings.
-We have a surge of anger, frustration, fear or worry that seems to overtake our minds and bodies.
+We have a surge of anger, frustration, fear, or worry that seems to overtake our minds and bodies.
 This might be followed by a wave of exhaustion that makes us feel like getting back in bed.

 Our Stress Threshold

-What causes these feelings, and why can we handle them some days and not on others?
+What causes these feelings, and why can we handle them some days and not others?
 According to Viva Center therapist Stacey Thompson, LICSW, one major reason could be that we’ve ventured outside our “Window of Tolerance.”

 Coined by Daniel Siegel, the term “Window of Tolerance” (or stress threshold) describes how our minds and bodies respond to stress.
-When we are within our threshold, says Thompson, feelings like irritation, anger or anxiety are uncomfortable, but we can manage them and still function.
+When we are within our threshold, says Thompson, feelings like irritation, anger, or anxiety are uncomfortable, but we can manage them and still function.
 In response to losing our sock, for example, we might just wear long pants to hide the mismatch.
 We’ll feel a little annoyed, but able to move forward to the next thing in our day.

 “Our Window of Tolerance is shaped by our life experiences, and each person’s is unique,” says Thompson.
 Traumatic experiences can narrow our Window.
-Other factors, such as social support, a sense of safety and tools for coping with our feelings can widen our stress threshold.
+Other factors, such as social support, a sense of safety, and tools for coping with our feelings can widen our stress threshold.

 It can be helpful to think of our Window as an empty glass and stress as the water that fills it.
 As long as the glass is less than full, we can contain the water.
 However, when the glass is filled too high, the water overflows and makes a mess.
 The same is true with our ability to tolerate stress.
 When our metaphorical cup overflows, the stress overwhelms our coping mechanisms, and our fight, flight, or freeze responses kick in.